fa0xh1/Laravue/readme.md

 Laravue 1.0

 ## License
-Laraspace is now an open-sourced software licensed under the MIT license.
+Laravue is now an open-sourced software licensed under the MIT license.